-Ever since last spring, when Garden Design Magazine asked me to contribute three kitchen garden designs based on heirlooms for a future issue, I’ve been thinking about seeds.
-The designs were to be part of a larger issue, which focused entirely on heirlooms: heirloom plants, interviews with heirloom gardeners including Peter Hatch, William Woys Weaver, Amy Goldman-Fowler, and then how to plant heirlooms in a kitchen garden.
+Ever since last spring, when Garden Design Magazine asked me to contribute 3 kitchen garden designs based on heirlooms for a future issue, I’ve been thinking about seeds.
+The designs were to be part of a larger issue, which focused entirely on heirlooms: heirloom plants, interviews with heirloom gardeners including Peter Hatch, William Woys Weaver, Amy Goldman-Fowler, and how to plant heirlooms in a kitchen garden.

-As a writer, I am always curious to learn more, and share with others.
-At my garden lectures, I am often asked where to buy seeds, since I once was part of The Cook’s Garden seed catalog, and sourced mostly European heirlooms that had more flavor and variety than what was available in the typical US catalogs.
-I always advocate to support smaller, family owned seed companies, such as Wild Garden Seeds, Hudson Valley Seed, and Seed Savers, and Baker Creek, who offer seeds that are grown locally, and not connected with Seminis, the seed company giant owned by Monsanto.
+As a writer, I am always curious to learn more and share with others.
+At my garden lectures, I am often asked where to buy seeds, since I once was part of The Cook’s Garden seed catalog, and sourced mostly European heirlooms that had more flavor and variety than what was available in the typical U.S. catalogs.
+I always advocate to support smaller, family-owned seed companies, such as Wild Garden Seeds, Hudson Valley Seed, and Seed Savers, and Baker Creek, who offer seeds that are grown locally and not connected with Seminis, the seed company giant owned by Monsanto.

-The politics of seeds is just on the brink of a larger awareness, and I am convinced that we all need to learn more about where our seeds are grown, how we can save our own, and support open pollinated varieties.
-We also need to pay attention to what we are putting into our mouths that is linked back to GMO’s, because eating is no longer simple – unless we grow all of our own food.
+The politics of seeds is just on the brink of a larger awareness, and I am convinced that we all need to learn more about where our seeds are grown, how we can save our own, and support open-pollinated varieties.
+We also need to pay attention to what we are putting into our mouths that is linked back to GMOs, because eating is no longer simple – unless we grow all of our own food.
 Corn and soy products are in almost everything.

-Planting the Seed:
+Planting the Seed

-I’ve begun writing a new book, tentatively called The Complete Heirloom Garden, and look forward to a journey that includes in-depth discussions with people who are deeply committed to saving heirloom and open pollinated seeds.
+I’ve begun writing a new book, tentatively called The Complete Heirloom Garden, and look forward to a journey that includes in-depth discussions with people who are deeply committed to saving heirloom and open-pollinated seeds.